- Cow clover

-Red clover extract was shown to act as an estrogen agonist and to stimulate proliferation of ER-positive breast cancer cells in vitro (1).
-However, Biochinin A, an isoflavone, inhibited aromatase activity and expression (2), thereby conferring a protective effect.
+Red clover extract was shown to act as an estrogen agonist and stimulate proliferation of ER-positive breast cancer cells in vitro (1).
+However, the isoflavone Biochinin A inhibited aromatase activity and expression (2), thereby conferring a protective effect.
 In other studies, isoflavone-enriched extracts demonstrated neuroprotective effects in human cortical neurons (3) (4) and reduced skin aging in mice by increasing the amount of collagen (5).

-Clinical data show that supplementation with red clover isoflavones improves menopausal symptoms compared to placebo (6) (7) (8).
-But conclusions from systematic reviews are conflicting: two suggest benefit whereas the third found no evidence of effectiveness (9) (24) (10).
-In postmenopausal women, supplementation was shown to alleviate vasomotor and menopausal symptoms (18) (25).
+Clinical data show that supplementation with red clover isoflavones improves menopausal symptoms compared with placebo (7) (8), but systematic reviews are mixed (9) (24) (10).
+In postmenopausal women, supplementation alleviated vasomotor and menopausal symptoms (18) (25).
 Isoflavones may also improve bone loss (11).
-In a trial involving ostopenic postmenopausal women, a red clover extract rich in isoflavone aglycones and probiotics attenuated bone mineral density loss caused by estrogen deficiency and improved bone turnover (26).
-Dietary isoflavone intake also improved arterial compliance, an index of the elasticity of large arteries, which is an important cardiovascular risk factor (12).
+In a trial involving osteopenic postmenopausal women, a red clover extract rich in isoflavones, aglycones, and probiotics attenuated bone mineral density loss caused by estrogen deficiency and improved bone turnover (26).
+Dietary isoflavone intake also improved arterial compliance, an index of large artery elasticity which is an important cardiovascular risk factor (12).

 Formononetin, an isoflavone, induced apoptosis in human breast cancer cells by activating the Ras-p38 mitogen-activated protein kinase in ER-positive breast cancer cells (23).
-It also inhibited the proliferation of human osteosarcoma U2SO cells by decreasing the expression of Bcl-2 (apoptotic repressor) and miR-375, while increasing Bax (a pro-apoptotic protein) (27).
-Biochanin A, another isoflavone had inhibitory effects on the activity and gene expression of aromatase, an enzyme that catalyzes the conversion of androgen to estrogen (2).
-In addition, it protected dopaminergic neurons against lipopolysaccharide-induced damage via inhibition of microglial activation and generation of pro-inflammatory factors (3).
-An isoflavone-enriched fraction showed neuroprotective activity in human cortical neurons as well, which is thought to be due to antioxidant and estrogenic effects (4).
+It also inhibited proliferation of human osteosarcoma U2SO cells by decreasing expression of miR-375 and Bcl-2, an apoptotic repressor, while increasing Bax, a pro-apoptotic protein (27).
+The isoflavone Biochanin A inhibited activity and gene expression of aromatase, an enzyme that catalyzes the conversion of androgen to estrogen (2).
+In addition, it protected dopaminergic neurons against lipopolysaccharide-induced damage by inhibiting microglial activation and proinflammatory factors (3).
+An isoflavone-enriched fraction showed neuroprotective activity in human cortical neurons as well, possibly due to antioxidant and estrogenic effects (4).

 In a murine model, red clover isoflavones reduced skin aging induced by estrogen deprivation following ovariectomy (5).

-- Case report: Subarachnoid hemorrhage was reported in a 53-year-old woman following use of an herbal supplement containing red clover, dong quai, and Siberian ginseng for hot flashes associated with perimenopause.
-Her symptoms resolved after discontinuing use of the supplement (16).
+Subarachnoid hemorrhage: In a 53-year-old woman following use of an herbal supplement containing red clover, dong quai, and Siberian ginseng for perimenopausal hot flashes.
+Symptoms resolved after supplement discontinuation (16).